Photo Credit: Vanguard

 Photo Credit: BBC

-Do you think Osinbajo state of origin should hinder him from his presidential ambition?
-Please share your thoughts in the comment section below.
-And while you are at it, like and share the story so that others can comment too.
+Do you think that Joe Igbokwe was right about what he said?
+Let us know your thoughts in the comment section below.
+While you are at it, also like and share the story so that others can comment too.

 Content created and supplied by: JoeKing2028 (via Opera News )